Lectures on singular stochastic PDEs: Diffusion in a random environment

-Note that the computation carried out in equation~(\ref{eq:est-lp-v}) implies also that if $\beta - 2 \alpha < 0$, then essentially $V_{\varepsilon}$ does not converge in any reasonable sense since the variance of the Littlewood--Paley blocks explodes.
+Slightly improving the computation carried out in equation~(\ref{eq:est-lp-v}) we can also see that if $\beta - 2 \alpha < 0$, then essentially $V_{\varepsilon}$ does not converge in any reasonable sense since the variance of the Littlewood--Paley blocks explodes.

 \begin{remark} The same calculation as in~(\ref{eq:est-lp-v}) shows that

 whenever $| i - j | > 1$, because in that case $\rho_i \rho_j \equiv 0$. \end{remark}